emmett-framework/emmett/docs/orm/models.md

     'started': T("Opening date:")
 }
 ```
 Labels will decorate the input fields in your forms.
-In this example we used the [weppy translator](./languages) object to automatically translate the string in the correct language.
+In this example we used the [Emmett translator](./languages) object to automatically translate the string in the correct language.

 You can also use the `label` parameter of `Field` class: